How to Buy a Used Car Without Getting Ripped Off

 Dealers spend money preparing a car for sale.
 Look past the shiny paintwork and pleasant smells of the interior; ask yourself what the car looked like a few days ago.

-Spend time looking in detail for unusual or excessive wear.
-Door mirrors, peddles, carpets and handles can indicate a cars genuine condition.
+When looking at how to buy a used car spend time looking in detail for unusual or excessive wear.
+Door mirrors, foot peddles, carpets and handles can indicate a cars genuine condition.